SRCF/docs/content/guides/websites/securing-wordpress.md

 3. We also recommend you disable *Allow link notifications from other blogs (pingbacks and trackbacks)* on new posts, under `Settings` \> `Discussion` in the admin panel.
-4. Activate a spam filtering plugin like Akismet and a capatcha system like reCAPTCHA.
+4. Activate a spam filtering plugin like Akismet and a captcha system like reCAPTCHA.
 Akismet is installed by default and just needs activiating.
 Go to `.../wp-admin/plugins.php` to install and activate plugins.
-5. You may optionaly want to modify your theme so that it no longer puts the Wordpress version into the html - this may help stop hackers finding that you installation is outdated but it does not protect against problems caused by the version you are using being compromised.
+5. You may optionally want to modify your theme so that it no longer puts the Wordpress version into the html - this may help stop hackers finding that your installation is outdated but it does not protect against problems caused by the version you are using being compromised.
 6. Regularly check up on the status of your installation and keep an